Ammar-Asim-23/markify/README.md

 Create an API Key and insert it in markify/product/ai_models/ad_generator.py in place of os.environ["REPLICATE_API_TOKEN"]

-Use this command in cli
+Use this command in cli when running markify for the first time.
 `docker run --rm -it -p 3000:80 -p 2525:25 rnwood/smtp4dev`

+Otherwise use this command to save resources
+`docker run -p 3000:80 -p 2525:25 rnwood/smtp4dev`

 Setup a python enviroment and install requirements.txt .